 Hinduism, Life After Death and Planes Of Existence

-At the most basic and fundamental level, where a common man is concerned, Hindu scriptures describe heaven as "svargam" and hell as "narakam".
-The heaven is inhabited by devas, sages, and many great and noble souls who performed good deeds upon earth.
+At the most basic and fundamental level, where a common man is concerned, Hindu scriptures describe the heaven as "svargam" and the hell as "narakam."
+The heaven is inhabited by devas, sages, and many great and noble souls who performed good deeds upon earth and earned merit to qualify for their stay there.
 It is a pleasure oriented world in which the beings experience unlimited pleasure, but no pain and no death.
-Without the discomforts of earthly existence, such as aging, worry, hunger, disease and death, they lead pleasant lives, surrounded by heavenly music, auspicious objects and sceneries, celestial dancers, chanting of divine words and incredible joy.
-Indra is the ruler of the heaven with Rati as his wife, lightening as his weapon and Aairavat, the white elephant as his vehicle.
+Without the discomforts of earthly existence, such as aging, worry, hunger, disease and death, they lead pleasant lives, surrounded by heavenly music, auspicious objects and beautiful vistas, celestial dancers, chanting of divine words and incredible joy.
+Indra is the ruler of the heaven with Rati as his wife, lightning as his weapon and Aairavat, the white elephant as his vehicle.
 Interestingly the seat of Indra is not permanent.
 So like the politicians of today, he is always concerned about protecting his throne from possible contenders and the demons of the nether worlds.

-The hell is a dark world, filled with evil doers and their relentless cries of pain and agony, undergoing different kinds of torture and punishment as a consequence of their bad deeds in their previous lives.
-Unlike in other religions, the hell of Hindu religion is not ruled by an evil persona, but by Yama, a god of highest virtue, endowed with self-discipline and unmatched judging power.
-Aided by his court minister Chitragupta, who keeps an account of all the deeds done all the people upon earth, he administers justices and accords punishments to the beings who arrive at the doors of hell after completing their lives upon earth.
+The hell is a dark world, filled with evil doers and their relentless cries of pain and agony, undergoing different kinds of torture and punishment because of their bad deeds in their previous lives.
+Unlike in other religions, the hell of Hinduism is not ruled by an evil persona, but by Yama, a virtuous god of justice who is endowed with knowledge, wisdom, austerity, self-discipline and unmatched judging power.
+Assisted by his minister and scribe Chitragupta, who keeps an account of all the beings upon earth and their deeds, he administers justice and accords punishments to the beings, when they arrive at the doors of the hell upon their death.